datalad-handbook/book/docs/basics/101-140-filesystem.rst

 (``u``) write permissions (``+w``) for the dataset.

 Afterwards, ``rm -rf <dataset>`` will succeed.
-Be aware though that this will inevitably delete the dataset, it's contents, and it's history.
+Be aware though that this will irretrievable delete the dataset, it's contents, and it's history.

 Summary
 ^^^^^^^